shahdhoss/Backend_slash_assessment/README.md

+# Backend Slash Assessment
+This project is built using NestJS and Prisma with a PostgreSQL database.
-## Getting Started
+# Getting Started

 To get a local copy up and running follow these simple example steps.

-### Prerequisites
+# Prerequisites

--Node.js and npm: Ensure you have Node.js and npm installed on your system.
+* Node.js and npm: Ensure you have Node.js and npm installed on your system.
 You can download them from nodejs.org.
--PostgreSQL: Ensure you have PostgreSQL installed and running on your system.
+* PostgreSQL: Ensure you have PostgreSQL installed and running on your system.

-### Installation
+# Installation
 Please follow the following steps for successful installation:
 1. **Clone the Repository:** Get started by cloning the repository to your local machine.

    ```